rsmp-nordic/rsmp_website/pages/compliance.md

 ## Notes on Results
-The validator has been in active use for several years, but until the [RSMP Validator](https://github.com/rsmp-nordic/rsmp_validator) reaches version 1.0, test results are preliminary.

-We run tests on a matrix of all RSMP Core and SXL versions.
-We expect to expand the result section to provide more details about results for specific versions, individual tests, compliance over time, etc.
+We run tests on a matrix of RSMP Core and SXL versions.
+We plan to expand the result section to provide more details about results for specific versions, individual tests, compliance over time, etc. Until then you can view the test runs to inspect details.